 - Castle Drogo

 There are plenty of excellent restaurants in Dartmouth and Totnes.
 Virtually all pubs in the area do good value food, and most are children friendly.
 The Maltsters at Tuckenhay is a pretty quayside pub, which was owned by Keith Floyd until he drank it dry!
 It serves excellent food and beer, and has a waterfront BBQ in summer in fine weather.
-It has recently had a major refit.

 Other recommendations include: